enqueue/tutflaky/README.md

 > * Otherwise, if the thrown object is assignable to any value in the retryOn parameter, the method call is retried.
 > * Otherwise the thrown object is rethrown.

 So it depends a little bit on the client we are using to make the request: The regular HttpClient is happy when a response is returned.
-MicroProfile Rest Client's default `ResponseExceptionMapper` on the other hand will throw a JAX-RS `WebApplicationException` when it encounters a response with a status code >= 400.
+MicroProfile Rest Client's default `ResponseExceptionMapper` on the other hand will throw a JAX-RS [WebApplicationException](https://docs.oracle.com/javaee/7/api/javax/ws/rs/WebApplicationException.html) when it encounters a response with a status code >= 400 (we _hope_ that it will differentiate between `ClientErrorException` and `ServerErrorException`).

 It does _not_ make sense to retry a call to an endpoint when we receive a response in the 400 range, so we should limit the retries to those Exception from which we hope we can recover, e.g. `SocketTimeoutException` or `IOException` in general.
 This can be achieved using the `retryOn` property of the `@Retry` annotation.